Elements of Community Engaged Scholarship

 Source: Andrew Furco

-As a faculty member's research, teaching and service are interdependent and regularly inform one another, so do the elements of Engagement Scholarship.
-The added criteria for Engagement Scholarship is that a faculty member is doing that research, teaching and/or service in partnership with a community organization.
+As a faculty member's research, teaching and service are interdependent and regularly inform one another, so do the elements of Community Engaged Scholarship.
+The added criteria for Community Engaged Scholarship is that a faculty member is doing that research, teaching and/or service in partnership with a community organization.

 Engaged Research occurs when a reciprocal university-community partnership identifies, investigates, and solves a societal problem for mutual benefit of both the university and the community.
 Outcomes of the research lead to improved, evidence-based practice for the public good.

 Engaged Teaching occurs when learning opportunities happen in community-based environments.
 This includes service learning, internships, clinical experience, field trips, or practicums to enhance the student’s educational experience while simultaneously contributing to the public good.